MicrosoftDocs/navdevitpro-content-pr/dynamics-nav/How-to--Set-Up-Multiple-Web-Server-Instances-for-the-Microsoft-Dynamics-NAV-Web-Client.md

     New-NAVWebServerInstance -WebServerInstance MyWebApp -Server NAVServer -ServerInstance NAVServerInstance -SiteDeploymentType Subsite -ContainerName MySiteContainer -Port 8081 -PublisherFolder "C:\WebClient\WebPublish"
     ```

--  Susbtitute *MyWebApp* to the name that you want to give the web application in IIS for the web server instance.
-If you are creating a SubSite deployment type, this name will become part of the URL for opening the [!INCLUDE[nav_web](includes/nav_web_md.md)] application, for example, http://MyWebServer:8080/MyNavWebApp.
+-  Susbtitute *MyWebClient* with the name that you want to give the web application in IIS for the web server instance.
+If you are creating a SubSite deployment type, this name will become part of the URL for opening the [!INCLUDE[nav_web](includes/nav_web_md.md)] application, for example, http://MyWebServer:8081/MyWebApp.

 - Susbtitute *NAVServer* to the name of the computer that is running the [!INCLUDE[nav_server](includes/nav_server_md.md)] to which you want to connect.